 These services are commonly referred to as "imported" services from a VAT practical perspective.

-If the consulting services were provided to a resident customer who is not a VATable person (e.g. a private individual), the place of supply of these services would be in the country of residence of the supplier (i.e. the USA) and VAT in Bahrain would not be applicable.
+Note that if the consulting services were provided to a resident customer who is not a taxable person (e.g., a private individual), the place of supply of these services would be in the country of residence of the supplier (i.e., the USA) and VAT in Bahrain would not be applicable.

-"Imported" services should be distinguished from the supplies of services listed below.
-The services below follow their own special place of supply rules, which differs from the place of residence of the customer VATable person.
+"Imported" services should be distinguished from the supplies of services listed below under Table 3.
+The services below follow their own special place of supply rules, which differs from the place of residence of the customer taxable person, as covered in Table 2 above.
 That is the reason why these supplies are usually not considered as "imported" services.